Guide to Subscriptions

 Info

 Even though the name means subscription, it is not enough just to update the remote side.
-To ensure the changes are taken into action, you need to press the apply
+To ensure the changes are taken into action, you need to press the apply button in the XRAYUI every time you change something in your subscription.
+In this case, the modified changes will be reloaded and applied by XRAYUI.

 XRAYUI: Source Link